 What does it take to get the best Rosin press?

-The process of cannabis extraction with Rosin is pretty straightforward: you have your press with your variables being the pressure, heat, and time.
+The process of hemp extraction with Rosin is pretty straightforward: you have your press with your variables being the pressure, heat, and time.
 It’s popular right now because it produces such a pure and potent product that doesn’t stray too far from the strain used in the process.
 What’s better is that the ROI is very apparent, making it ideal for personal use.

 As it is with anything, there are certain rules-of-thumb to follow in extracting from a rosin press.